gnuradio/pybombs/README.md

 - From the environment variable `PYBOMBS_RECIPE_DIR`
 - The current prefix (if available)
 - Global recipe locations

+The command

+    $ pybombs recipes list-repos

+will show the recipe locations in the order they're used.

 This mechanism can be used to override recipes for certain prefixes.
 For example, the `gnuradio.lwr` file could be copied and adapted to use a